SteinOBrienLab/protocols/cephalopod/Dpealeii_HCR.md

 3. Incubate overnight at 25ºC.

 ### Day 3
-1. Remove hairpins and store ina labeled tube at -20ºC (hairpins can be reused)
+1. Remove hairpins and store in a labeled tube at -20ºC (hairpins can be reused)
 2. Wash embryos in 600µL 5x SSCT on rocker at room temp.
     - 2x 5 min
     - 2x 15 min